 Been there - done that!

 A suggestion: I would listen to the school about holding him back in Kindergarten.
 Many children are held back (and this would be the grade that would least psychologically hurt him).
 Many children are not developed emotionally to go on.
 It is so much better if a child is one of the older ones in his class.
 My son was 6 when he started Kindergarten.
 Because I started school in first grade at age 5, I couldn't understand why he had to be held back.
-He was scholastically as ready as most of the other children who were only a few months older.
-He missed the cut-off date back then by 2 weeks.
-I myself was probably too young as I was one of the youngest in my class all through school.

 Please give it further thought.